rishitha24/DineAt/README.md

 # DineAt

+### Description
+Shows you the near by few restaurants based on price where one being too fancy and one being at cheap cost whereas the other 2 are of in between them based on the reviews and ratings too!

 ### The problem Dine At solves
 1. When a person is new to the city, they wouldn't like spending much time on searching for a restaurant.
 This website will solve this issue.
 The main purpose of this website is to make the user work easier for someone who is new.